![]() |

 Squad Explanation

 -- Ricky Villa, Osvaldo Ardiles, David Ginola, Jurgen Klinsmann and Stefan Freund are members of Tottenham Hotspurs' Hall of Flame.
+They were the only foreigners on it.

 -- David Ginola and Jurgen Klinsmann have won PFA and/or FWA Player of the Year.